ped7g/z88dk/src/z80asm/doc/z80asm.md

     z80asm -xlibrary.lib [options] file...

 Build a library containing all the object files passed as argument.
-That library can then be used during linking by specifying it with the `-i` option.
+That library can then be used during linking by specifying it with the `-l` option.

 ----